sp0nsor/Events-List/README.md

 # Project Setup Instructions

+## Backend Setup

 To run the project, follow these steps:

 1. **Update the Connection String**
-   Open the `appsettings.json` file and update the connection string as follows:
+   Open the `appsettings.json` file and update the connection string:

    ```json
    "ConnectionStrings": {